Trantect/blog/_posts/2013-05-14-big-wallpaper.md

 ---

 ## Outline
-	Big Wallpaper is an desktop software based on Python and GTK for Unity.It can fetch images of the world most hottest news from the specific web sites you configure.
+	Big Wallpaper is an desktop software based on Python and GTK for Unity.It can fetch images of the world most hottest news from the specific web sites you configure and update your desktop background dynamically on timer.

 ## Default image source
 - [boston.com](http://www.boston.com/bigpicture)